 Alarm message Α В L Cause Measure NIBP SELFTEST ERR Yes Yes 1 Error in NIBP initialization.
 Select RESET from the NIBP SETUP menu.
 If the error remains, contact our company for repair.
 LOOSE CUFF No Yes 3 The NIBP cuff is not properly connected.
 Check the patient's condition, and check if the AIR LEAK No Yes 3 Leak in the airway. patient type is correct.
-Replace with a proper cuff PNEUMATIC LEAK No Yes 3 and connect it correctly.
+Replace with a proper cuff PNEUMATIC LEAK No Yes 3 and connect it corn and connect it correctly.
 If the problem still exists, CUFF TYPE ERR No Yes 2 The cuff applied is not appropriate to the patient type. contact our company for repair.
 AIR PRESSURE ERROR No Yes 3 Failure occurs in the pulse measurement.
 The monitor WEAK SIGNAL No Yes 3 cannot perform measurement, analysis, or SIGNAL SATUATED No Yes 3 calculation.
-RANGE EXCEEDED No Yes 3 Check the patient's condition, and check if the EXCESSIVE MOTION No Yes 3 Excessive motion of the patient's arms. patient type is correct.
-Replace with a proper cuff and connect it correctly.
-If OVER PRESSURE No Yes 2 The airway might be blocked. the problem still exists, contact our company for
+RANGE EXCEEDED No Yes 3 Check the patient's condition, and check if the EXCESSIVE MOTION No Yes 3 patient's arms.and connect it correcThe airway might bethe problem still exis Replace with a proper cuff OVER PRESSURE No Yes 2 the problem still exists, contact our company for

-Alarm message A В L Cause Measure NIBP SYSTEM FAILURE No Yes 2 Failure occurs in the pulse measurement.
+Alarm message Α В L Cause Measure NIBP SYSTEM FAILURE No Yes 2 Failure occurs in the pulse measurement.
 The monitor repair.
-NIBP TIME OUT No Yes 2 cannot perform measurement, analysis, or calculation.
-MEASURE FAIL No Yes 2 NIBP ILLEGALLY RESET No Yes 2 Illegal reset comes out during the NIBP measurement.
+NIBP TIME OUT No Yes 2 cannot perform measurement, analysis, or MEASURE FAIL No Yes 2 calculation.
+NIBP ILLEGALLY RESET No Yes 2 Illegal reset comes out during the NIBP measurement.
 Check if the airway is blocked.
 Deal with the blocking and perform the measurement again.
 If the problem still exists, contact our company for repair.